xu-23/DFODE-kit/tutorials/README.md

 ## Pipeline Overview

-DFODE-kit's workflow consists of the following stages, as detailed in the manuscript:
+DFODE-kit's workflow consists of the following stages:

 1. **Data Sampling**: Extract thermochemical states from canonical flame simulations using low-dimensional manifold sampling.
 This ensures coverage of high-dimensional composition spaces efficiently.